 Family life is both a human right and an enormous challenge.
 The keys to life recognises this by prioritising effective supports for parents with learning disabilities.

 SCLD has been involved in promoting better support for parents with learning disabilities for over a decade.
-The Working Together With Parents Network provides support, information and access to resources to practitioners across Scotland, England and Wales.
-You can find out all about the work of the Network (including information on how to join) here.
+The Working Together With Parents Network provided support, information and access to resources to practitioners across Scotland, England and Wales*.

 In 2015, using Scottish Government’s Keys to life Development Fund, SCLD funded a number of organisations to deliver innovative projects that should be both sustainable and transferable to other areas.
 These projects were delivered under four themes, one of which was Parenting.
 Five local projects were funded under this theme.